 Or, if they are a smoker, you can poison their tobacco.
 This has the advantages of being a substance they will willing take into their body without any urging from you, and may smoke it some time after you poison it; meaning there is no immediate link between you and their death.

-This is most commonly done with cigarettes, but can also involve cigars, pipes, chewing tobacco, snuff or even E-cigarettes.
+This is most commonly done with cigarettes, but can also involve cigars, pipes, chewing tobacco, snuff or even E-cigarettes and vapes.

-See also Explosive Cigar for another way to kill with smoking materials.
+See also Explosive Cigar for another way to kill (or prank) with smoking materials.

 - The Batman (Serial): In "Embers of Evil", Daka kills Marshall in jail by having Bernie deliver a pack of poisoned cigarettes to him.
 Bruce finds a half-smoked cigarette on the floor and makes off with it. he determines that the cigarette was poisoned and calls Captain Arnold as Batman to tell him about the cigarettes and Bernie's involvement.
 And just in time, too, because Captain Arnold apparently routinely helps himself to the personal effects of dead prisoners and was just about to light up one of those Medusa cigarettes himself.